Playable City Melbourne puts people and play at the heart of the Future City

 About the City

-Melbourne is the capital city of Australia, consisting of 31 municipalities.
+Melbourne is the creative capital of Australia, consisting of 31 municipalities.
 A rapidly expanding, diverse, populous city, its reach extends beyond the inner city developments along the Yarra River.
 The majority of the major cultural organisations of Australia are based in Melbourne.

 About Playable City Melbourne